-As for pinning, I’m still going to use Tailwind, but I’m also going to add BoardBooster.
+As for pinning, I’m still using Tailwind.
 I know there are a lot of bloggers out there that absolutely LOVE this automation pinning tool because it has helped them explode their traffic.
-So, I gotta see if that’s the case for me!
+So, I’ll keep using it.

 Currently, I schedule 100 pins a day using Tailwind, and I’ll continue to keep this schedule.
 I’m pinning around 80% mine and 20% of others.
 Sometimes I pin more of my things, but overall it’s between 80-90%.

 I’m also going to dig more into Tailwind Tribes.
 I belong to a lot of them (well under 12 I think), and I view these tribes as sort of like an exclusive group board.
 Since tribes are smaller – fewer people – it’s more likely that your pin will be repinned – and I’m banking on that factor.

 Right now I have over 6k followers (and I’m following less than 200 people).
 My goal has always been to gain 1k followers every month, and I will keep that goal.